Apomorphy and synapomorphy: Etymology

 The word synapomorphy—coined by German entomologist Willi Hennig—is derived from the Ancient Greek words σύν (sún), meaning "with, together"; ἀπό (apó), meaning "away from"; and μορφή (morphḗ), meaning "shape, form".

+Determining apomorphy

+Whether a character state is derived or ancestral is called character polarity.
+Since genealogical classifications are based on synapomorphies, there must be a way to determine which character state is derived and which is ancestral (or what is special and what is general, to use less evolutionarily freighted terminology) without reference to genealogical classifications, to avoid a circular argument.
+Some features have been recognized as unique to particular taxa for thousands of years (e.g., feathers for birds, or an internal bony skeleton for vertebrates), and these sorts of common-sense presence/absence characters provide a scaffold upon which the polarity of other characters can be inferred: feathered animals form a natural group; things that lack feathers are just the complement - everything else (mammals, sharks, plants, bacteria).
+Once a taxon called "birds" is recognized that is defined by the synapomorphy "presence of feathers", then the polarity of other characters present at greater or lesser levels of inclusiveness can be discovered and evaluated.
+This may identify larger clades, such as the diapsid skull that defines diapsids, or less inclusive clades, such as the syrinx that defines songbirds.

+Examples

+Lampreys and sharks share some features, like a nervous system, that are not synapomorphic because they are also shared by invertebrates.
+In contrast, the presence of jaws and paired appendages in both sharks and dogs, but not in lampreys or close invertebrate relatives, identifies these traits as synapomorphies.
+This supports the hypothesis that dogs and sharks are more closely related to each other than to lampreys.

 Clade analysis

 The concept of synapomorphy depends on a given clade in the tree of life.
 Cladograms are diagrams that depict evolutionary relationships within groups of taxa.
 These illustrations are accurate predictive device in modern genetics.
 They are usually depicted in either tree or ladder form.
 Synapomorphies then create evidence for historical relationships and their associated hierarchical structure.
 Evolutionarily, a synapomorphy is the marker for the most recent common ancestor of the monophyletic group consisting of a set of taxa in a cladogram.
 What counts as a synapomorphy for one clade may well be a primitive character or plesiomorphy at a less inclusive or nested clade.
 For example, the presence of mammary glands is a synapomorphy for mammals in relation to tetrapods but is a symplesiomorphy for mammals in relation to one another—rodents and primates, for example.
 So the concept can be understood as well in terms of "a character newer than" (autapomorphy) and "a character older than" (plesiomorphy) the apomorphy: mammary glands are evolutionarily newer than vertebral column, so mammary glands are an autapomorphy if vertebral column is an apomorphy, but if mammary glands are the apomorphy being considered then vertebral column is a plesiomorphy.